bchainhub/foxar-docs/versioned_docs/version-1/reference/spark-std/arithmeticError.md

 ### Description

-The internal Solidity error when an arithmetic operation fails, e.g. underflow and overflow.
+The internal Ylem error when an arithmetic operation fails, e.g. underflow and overflow.

 ### Example